 another human being the exact nature of our wrongs.

-5) I admitted to God, myself, and
+5) I admitted to my

 another person the exact nature of my false self's harmful behaviors.